 Going to the prom is a huge event and preparing for the prom is all part of the fun.
 As well as deciding on the perfect dress, shoes, jewellery and make up, you also have to decide on the perfect prom hairstyle- and make sure it lasts the night!

 So what's the best way to make sure you've chosen a prom hairstyle that'll go the distance?
 It's all in your prom hair preparation.
+We explain how to make sure your prom hair complements your dress' mood, and you don't go overboard with the message you send with your prom dress and hair.
 To make sure that you find a prom hairstyle that is absolutely perfect and will add the finishing touch to your prom night, THS has put together everything you'll need to know for getting a perfect prom hairstyle in easy steps.

 1: Find Your Prom Style